View this post on Instagram

 Kuya Edel was awesome!
 He was quite patient with us and maintained a good sense of humor when we didn’t get it right.
 It is no wonder that many customers prefer to train under him.

-The trio has agreed to meet again this coming Saturday for another round of boxing session.
+The trio has agreed to meet again this coming Saturday for another round of boxing sessions.
 Not sure what my boxing future is, but I hope that the next time I talk about this here in my blog, I have already improved a lot, not just with my boxing skills, but as far as my overall fitness is concerned.